 Bottled Water Market

-Since 2001, Americans have increased thier annual per capita consumption of bottled water by more than 12 gallons.
+Back in 1976, every American drank 1.6 gallons of bottled water.
 The continued increase in per capita consumption indicates that consumers see bottled water as a healthy alternative to other packaged beverages.
-Consistant with this view, sales revenues for the U.S. bottled water market in 2013 were $12.3 billion in wholesale dollars, a 4.0% increase over the previous year.
+Consistant with this view, sales revenues for the U.S. bottled water market in 2014 were $13 billion in wholesale dollars, a 6.1% increase over the previous year.

 Nearly all of the bottled water sold in the U.S. is sourced domestically.
 In fact, imported bottled water accounts for only 1% of the U.S. market.
 The vast majority of bottled water companies in the U.S. are small, community-based companies using local water sources and distributing their products within an average radius of 300 miles from their bottling facilities.

 Despite the bottled water industry's size, the amount of water actually sold is relatively tiny, compared to tap water volumes.
 U.S. public water systems supply more than 1 billion gallons of tap water an hour, every hour of the day.

 The total amount of bottled water Americans buy in one year would only supply U.S. tap water needs from midnight until 9 a.m. on January 1.